Schengen travel insurance for U.K nationals

 AXA’s travel insurance plans offer you peace of mind, allowing you to enjoy certain guarantees in the event of hospitalization: assistance for solo travelers, an extension of your stay, daily compensation, and much more.

-What else do I need to know when applying for a Schengen Visa in the U.K.?
+Do I need to know anything else to apply for a Schengen Visa in the U.K.?

 How much does a Schengen Visa cost from the U.K.?